 Within the current tax system you can also use pension contributions to mitigate the effect of other thresholds.
 For example:

-- Similarly if you earn over £50,000, you can avoid the Child Benefit tax charge by making a pension contribution to reduce your taxable income below the £50,000 threshold.
+- If you earn between £50,000 and £60,000, you can avoid the Child Benefit tax charge by making a pension contribution to reduce your taxable income below the £50,000 threshold.

 Other tax-saving opportunities…